-Information Related to Disability and PWSA USA will present 1 x Yearly 90 minutes High School 9/8/2020 Implications for Instruction to faculty involved directly with Jimmy on the impact of Prader-Willi syndrome on Jimmy regarding academics and behavior.
+Information Related to Disability and PWSA USA will present 1 x Yearly 90 minutes High School 9/8/2020

+Implications for Instruction to faculty involved directly

+with Jimmy on the impact

+of Prader-Willi syndrome

+on Jimmy regarding

+academics and behavior.

 Identify, if applicable, class size (maximum student-to-staff ratio), language if other than English, group, or individual services, direct and/or indirect consultant teacher services or other service delivery recommendations.

-12-MONTH SERVICE AND/OR PROGRAM - Student is eligible to receive special education services and/or program during July/August: ✓ No □ Yes □ Deferred Pending Review If yes: ☐ Student will receive the same special educ OR ☐ Student will receive the following special e ecommended above.
-SPECIAL EDUCATION SERVICE DELIVERY FREQUENCY DURATION LOCATION PROJECTED PROGRAM/SERVICES RECOMMENDATIONS BEGINNING/SERVICE DATE(S) - None Name of school/agency provider of services of during July and August: For a preschool student, reason(s) the child r equires services during July and August: Not Applica able TESTING ACCOMMODATIONS (TO BE CO MPLETED FOR PRESCHO OL CHILDREN ONLY IF THERE IS AN ASS ESSMENT PROGRAM FOR N ONDISABLED PRESCHOOL CHILDREN): INDIVIDUAL TESTING ACCOMMODATION RECOMMEDED EDUCATIONAL PROGRAM AND IN THE ADMINISTRATION OF DISTRICT-WIDE ASSESSMENTS OF STUDENT ACHIEVEMENT AND, IN ACCORDANCE WITH DEPARTMENT POLICY, STATE ASSESSMENTS OF STUDENT ACHIEVEMENT TESTING ACCOMMODATION CONDITIONS IMPLEMENTATION RECOMMENDATIONS TESTING ACCOMMODATION CONDITIONS COMMENDATIONS
+12-MONTH SERVICE AND/OR PROGRAM - Student is eligible to receive special education services and/or program during July/August:

+✓ No □ Yes □ Deferred Pending Review

+If yes:

+$\ \square$ Student will receive the same special education program/services as recommended above.

+OR

+☐ Student will receive the following special education program/services:

+SPECIAL EDUCATION PROGRAM/SERVICES SERVICE DELIVERY RECOMMENDATIONS FREQUENCY DURATION LOCATION PROJECTED BEGINNING/SERVICE DATE(S) - None

+Name of school/agency provider of services during July and August:

+For a preschool student, reason(s) the child requires services during July and August: Not Applicable

+TESTING ACCOMMODATIONS (TO BE COMPLETED FOR PRESCHOOL CHILDREN ONLY IF THERE IS AN ASSESSMENT PROGRAM FOR NONDISABLED PRESCHOOL CHILDREN):

+INDIVIDUAL TESTING ACCOMMODATIONS, SPECIFIC TO THE STUDENT'S DISABILTY AND NEEDS, TO BE USED CONSITENTLY BY THE STUDENT IN THE RECOMMEDED EDUCATIONAL PROGRAM AND IN THE ADMINISTRATION OF DISTRICT-WIDE ASSESSMENTS OF STUDENT ACHIEVEMENT AND, IN ACCORDANCE WITH DEPARTMENT POLICY, STATE ASSESSMENTS OF STUDENT ACHIEVEMENT

-- Extended time For All Tests/ 2.0 times the allotted time - Tests Read For All Tests/ Human Reader - Alternate Location For All Tests/ Administer Tests/Quizzes in a Directions Read to Student For All Tests/ Tests/Quizzes in a Small Grou - Use of a Calculator For All Tests/ Administer Tests/Quizzes in a - Language in Directions Simplified For All Tests/Quizzes Administer Tests/Quizzes in a Small Group Conditions - Test Characteristics: Describe the type, length, purpose of the test upon which the use of testing accommodations is conditioned, if applicable.
+TESTING ACCOMMODATION CONDITIONS IMPLEMENTATION RECOMMENDATIONS □ NON □ NONE - Extended time For All Tests/Quizzes 2.0 times the allotted time - Tests Read For All Tests/Quizzes Human Reader - Alternate Location For All Tests/Quizzes Administer Tests/Quizzes in a Small Group Administer - Directions Read to Student For All Tests/Quizzes Tests/Quizzes in a Small Group - Use of a Calculator For All Tests/Quizzes Administer Tests/Quizzes in a Small Group - Language in Directions Simplified For All Tests/Quizzes Administer Tests/Quizzes in a Small Group

+Conditions - Test Characteristics: Describe the type, length, purpose of the test upon which the use of testing accommodations is conditioned, if applicable.

 Implementation Recommendations: Identify the amount of extended time, type of setting, etc., specific to the testing accommodation, if applicable.

 BEGINNING NOT LATER THAN THE FIRST IEP TO BE IN EFFECT WITH THE STUDENT IS AGE 15 (AND AT A YOUNGER AGE, IF DETERMINED APPROPRIATE).